Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/begin/dmac_memory_transfer/readme.md

 	- SYSTICK
 	- DMAC

-	The MCC Harmony project graph with all the components would look like this;
+	The MCC Harmony project graph with all the components would look like this:

     <img src = "images/project_graph.png" width="650" height="400" align="center">